MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/additional-information-xdr.md

 ms.date: 11/10/2023
 ---

-# Additional information
+# Important considerations for Microsoft Defender Experts for XDR

 **Applies to:**

 - [Microsoft Defender XDR](https://go.microsoft.com/fwlink/?linkid=2118804)

-## Important considerations for you

 To realize the benefits of Microsoft Defender Experts for XDR, you and your security operations center (SOC) team must take note of the following considerations to ensure timely incident remediation, improve your organization's security posture, and protect your organization from threats.